stoplightio/platform-docs/4.-documentation/d.table-of-contents.md

 ### APIs

 Next in the list below articles are your APIs.
-Each API's title will be represented as a [divider](#dividers) followed by an item titled "Overview".
-The overview item will contain the API's description, contact, licensing, servers and global security.
+Each API's title is represented as a [divider](#dividers) followed by an item titled "Overview".
+The overview item contains the API's description, contact, licensing, servers and global security.

-All of the API endpoints and models will be nested inside [groups](#groups) titled after their first tag.
-Any without tags will be placed into a group titled "other".
+All of the API endpoints and models are nested inside [groups](#groups) titled after their first tag.
+Any without tags are placed into a group titled "other".

 ### Models

-Finally at the bottom of the table of contents are the JSON Schema files, sorted alphabetically under a [divider](#dividers) titled "Models".
+Finally at the bottom of the table of contents are JSON Schema files, sorted alphabetically under a [divider](#dividers) titled "Models".

 ## Custom Structure